-Oxaloacetate is now available for the next turn of the citric acid cycle.
+Oxaloacetate is now available for the next turn of the cycle.
 This is why it's called a cycle- it begins and ends with the same molecule.
-Recall that glycolysis produces two pyruvate molecules, but only one pyruvate molecules go through the citric acid cycle at a time.
+Recall that glycolysis produces two pyruvate molecules, but only one pyruvate molecule goes through the cycle at a time.

-The equation of the citric acid cycle summarizes the output of the steps above:
+The equation of the cycle summarizes the output of the steps above:

-Still have questions about the citric cycle on the MCAT?
+Still have questions about the Krebs cycle on the MCAT?
 Take a look at our answers to some frequently asked questions.

-The citric acid cycle will be on the Biological and Biochemical Foundations of Living Systems section of the MCAT, which consists of 59 total questions.
+The Kreb cycle will be on the Biological and Biochemical Foundations of Living Systems section of the MCAT, which consists of 59 total questions.

-Yes, you will be tested on the citric acid cycle on the MCAT.
-You most likely will not need to know tiny details such as the enzymes used and the specific structures of the intermediate molecules, but you should know details such as the carbon count throughout the cycle.
+You will be tested on this cycle on the MCAT.
+You will likely not need to know tiny details such as the enzymes used and the specific structures of the intermediate molecules, but you should know details such as the carbon count throughout the cycle.

 The Krebs cycle is a vital metabolic pathway for cellular respiration.
 Here are the key points you need to know about the Krebs cycle on the MCAT: